The Stark Truth About the Stark Law

 What constitutes a group practice?

-The term “group practice” as it relates to the Stark law is an important term, as a practice must meet the statutory definition of a “group practice” in order to qualify for a number of exceptions, including those involving referrals to other group physicians, and in-office ancillary services.
-Per the statute, there are few important criteria for being considered a group practice:
+The term “group practice” as it relates to the Stark law is important, as a practice must meet the statutory definition of a “group practice” to qualify for several exceptions, including those involving referrals to other group physicians, and in-office ancillary services.
+Per the statute, there are a few important criteria for being considered a group practice:

-• The practice involves at least 2 or more physicians legally organization in a partnership, foundation, non-profit, professional corporation, or a similar association.
+• The practice involves at least 2 or more physicians legally organized as a partnership, foundation, non-profit, professional corporation, or similar association.

 • Each physician member (including employees, partners, and shareholders but not physicians who are independent contractors, must substantially deliver their typical range of services in the group practice and through the shared (joint) use of shared personnel, equipment, facilities, and office space.